chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 end
 ```

 It's starting to get very complicated.
-And this locks more than it needs to to - it locks both `b` and `c` but then only uses one of them.
+And this locks more than it needs to - it locks both `b` and `c` but then only uses one of them.
 If you use `b` in the end, ideally another thread could be serving a transfer to `c` at the same time, but you've locked it and it can't.
 Imagine if instead of two potential accounts it was thousands and you had to lock them all.
 Imagine if you couldn't work out at all which account you'd be transferring to until you started the transfer - then you'd never be able to process two transfers at the same time.

 At this point as well we're likely to start to make errors trying to do all this locking and ordering of locks and things.